 The entire Larapinta Trail is very well marked with National Parks installed arrows* and signs leaving little, if any, doubt on where to go.
 There will basically be very little to no ‘Rapid Ascent’ course markings put in place other than when you arrive into a finish area and when we need you to go a specific way.
 The National Parks markings are quite frequent but runners must remain aware and alert for the markings at all times and follow the main route as marked.

-The courses for each race will utilise these National Parks arrows and runners will not need a map to find your way along the trail - although it is mandatory that you carry the maps in the event program so you have something to refer to whilst out on the trail and for usage in an emergency.
+The courses for each race will utilise these National Parks arrows* and runners will not need a map or navigate your way along the trail - you just need to be aware of your surroundings and it is mandatory that you carry the maps in the event program adn GPS files omn your phone as a backup so you have something to refer to whilst out on the trail and for usage in an emergency.

 Water points, checkpoints and marshals

-Water points will be established along the courses for all stages (except the Malbunka Stage 3 - 30km) but may still be 20-30km apart so runners will definitely need to carry water with you whilst on the trail.
+Water points will be established along the courses for all stages but may still be 20-30km apart so runners will definitely need to carry water with you whilst on the trail.
 These water points will be manned and will double as emergency access points with marshals with radios and / or satellite phones.

-Water points will have drums of water as well as Hammer Nutrition ‘Heed’ and ‘Fiz’ sports drink products that allow you to refill your bladders / bottles.
+Water points will have drums of water as well as hydralyte sports drink products that allow you to refill your bladders / bottles.

 There will basically be no food or nutrition at water points (other than some fruit cake and / or snake lollies) and we encourage you to be completely self-sufficient for nutrition to get you from the start to the finish.

-Depending on the weather encounter during the race it is highly likely that we will make it mandatory for runners to leave the start and subsequent water points with a minimum amount of water (such as 3lt) to help ensure you have enough to get you to the next water point / finish.
+For some stages it will be mandatory for runners to leave the start and/or subsequent water points with a minimum amount of water (such as 3lt) to help ensure you have enough to get you to the next water point / finish.
 (Many people under-estimate what they need).